 - a.
 No overnight outdoor activity associated with the care of animals.
 For the purposes of this section "overnight" constitutes the hours between 11 PM and 7 AM. - b.
 Outdoor activity, including but not limited to, walking and bathing of animals, is permitted during the day, provided that no more than 4 animals are engaged in outdoor activity at a time.
-For the purposes of this section, "during the day" constitutes the hours between 7 AM and 11 PM.
+For the purposes of this section, "during the day" constitutes the hours between 7 AM and 11 PM a.
+All exterior exercise areas and runs must be fenced for the safe confinement of animals.